softindex/uikernel/docs/docs/getting-started.md

   </a>
 </center>

-In the root directory of the starter kit, create `index.html` with the following contents.
+In the root directory of the starter kit, create `index.html` with the following contents:

-`index.html`:
 {% highlight html %}
 <!DOCTYPE html>
 <html>